ezachrisen/indigo/guide.md

 ```

+Indigo will use this function to sort the rules during the ``Eval`` function.
+Child rules are sorted every time a a rule is evaluated.
+(This is an area where improvements can be made.)

 ## DiscardPass, DiscardFail

 By default, results are returned for all rules, whether they pass or not.
 In our toy examples, this doesn't matter so much, but if you have thousands of rules, and you only care about the true ones, there's no reason to return the false rules, and vice versa.